dankozitza/rndstream/README.md

    file use the -c option or manually change the 'config' option in /etc/rndstream.json.

-   To give all users read write permissions for the config file:
+   To give all users read and write permissions for the config file:

       sudo chmod 666 /etc/rndstream.json